SolaceProducts/pubsubplus-gke-quickstart/README.md

   copy_docker_image_to_gcr.sh
 ```

-The script will end with showing the "GCR image location" in `<your-image-location>:<your-image-tag>` format.
-You can view the new entry on the Google Container Registry in the Cloud Platform Console:
+The script will end with showing the "GCR image location" in `<your-image-location>:<your-image-tag>` format and this shall be passed to the PubSub+ deployment parameters `image.repository` and `image.tag` respectively.

+You can also view the new entry on the Google Container Registry in the Cloud Platform Console:

 ![alt text](/images/google_container_registry.png "Google Container Registry")

 <br>

-For general additional information, refer to the [Using private registries](https://github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#using-private-registries) section in the Kubernetes Guide.
+For general additional information, refer to the [Using private registries](https://github.com/SolaceDev/solace-kubernetes-quickstart/blob/HelmReorg/docs/PubSubPlusK8SDeployment.md#using-private-registries) section in the PubSub+ Kubernetes Documentation.

 ### Step 4: Deploy the event broker